Nioh 2: Critical reception

+Accolades

-It was nominated for Best Action at The Game Awards 2020.
+It was nominated for Best Action Game at The Game Awards 2020, as well as Action Game of the Year at the 24th Annual D.I.C.E.
+Awards.
+It also won Best Game You Suck At at The Steam Awards 2021.

 Sales

-Nioh 2 sold 91,892 copies during its first week of release in Japan, which made it the bestselling retail game of the week in the country.
-It was also the bestselling game during its first week of release in the UK.
+Nioh 2 sold 91,892 units during its first week of release in Japan, which made it the bestselling retail game of the week in the country.
+It was also the best-selling game during its first week of release in the United Kingdom.

 By April 2021, the game had sold over 2 million units.
 By February 2022, the game had sold 2.5 million units.
-In October 2022, the sales of both Nioh and Nioh 2 had exceeded 7 million units worldwide.
+By October 2022, Nioh and Nioh 2 combined had sold over 7 million units.
+In its FY2024 Financial Results report published in April 2025, Koei Tecmo reported that the Nioh series combined had sold over 7.5 million units.